lilyball/osx-plist/README.txt

 == SOURCE:

-osx/plist's git repo is available on GitHub, which can be browsed at:
+osx-plist's git repo is available on GitHub, which can be browsed at:

   http://github.com/kballard/osx-plist